redphx/better-xcloud/README.md

 - Icons by [Phosphor Icons](https://phosphoricons.com)

 ## Disclaimers
-- Use as it your own risk.
+- Use it at your own risk.
 - This project is not affiliated with Xbox in any way.
 All Xbox logos/icons/trademarks are copyright of their respective owners.